 Dosing System for Continuous Chlorination and Shock Chlorination

 Normally, two continuous dosing pumps are provided, for continuous flow of hypochlorite solution to the dosing point.
 Most of the time a set of Shock Dosing pumps are provided to meet the demand of biofouling control.
 While the continuous pumps dose hypo solution at a lower rate, the shock dosing pumps dose a higher rate of the solution but for a shorter time.

 Instrumentation and Control

-Pressure Gauges, Pressure Switches, Flow Meters, Temperature Controllers, Level Switches, Level Controllers, Hydrogen Detectors etc., are provided in the system to monitor the operation of the chlorine production.
-Output from all the instruments are connected to a Control Panel to properly control and monitor the operation.
-These Control Panels are either Relay based or PLC based.
-PLC based system have an interface with the plant DCS through SCADA.
+Pressure Gauges, Pressure Switches, Flow Meters, Temperature Controllers, Level Switches, Level Controllers, Hydrogen Detectors, etc., are provided in the system to monitor the operation of the chlorine production.
+Output from all the instruments is connected to a Control Panel to properly control and monitor the operation.
+These Control Panels are either Relay based or PLC-based.
+PLC-based systems have an interface with the plant DCS through SCADA.

 Piping and Valves